Createdd/Writing/2020/articles/mlApiCovid.md

 You can add everything that doesn't need to be packaged for deployment.

 Another issue is the environment dependencies.
-In our case we have multiple dependencies, which we don't need for deployment.
+In our case, we have multiple dependencies, which we don't need for deployment.
 To solve this I created a new "requirements_prod.txt" file.
 This shall only have dependencies which are needed on AWS.

 Make sure to export your current packages with